How To Start A Blog: The Definitive Guide

 In case you forgot, here’s the super quick overview of all the blogging tools you need in order to learn how to start a blog:

-Domain Name Registrar: FREE Domain with InMotion
+Domain Name Registrar: Register Your Domain with InMotion

 WordPress: Genesis Framework